spectrocloud/librarium/content/docs/05-workspace/2-workload-features.md

 # Manage Palette Workspace

-Palette supports several day-2 operations to manage the end-to-end lifecycle of the Kubernetes clusters through Workspaces.
-It also provides several capabilities across new and imported clusters to keep your clusters secure, compliant, up-to-date, and perform ongoing management operations like backup/restore.
+Palette supports several Day-2 operations to manage the end-to-end lifecycle of the Kubernetes clusters through Workspaces.
+It also provides several capabilities across new and imported clusters to keep your clusters secure, compliant, up to date, and perform ongoing management operations like Backup and Restore.
 Additionally, you can have visibility into the workloads running inside your cluster and cluster costs.

 The following sections describe these capabilities in detail: